mbartcus/cv/_pages/cv.md

 - Propose and put into practice statistical models (regressions, etc.) or data science (machine learning, etc.) to meet business challenges
 - Collaborate with technical and business teams to define needs and explain results
 - Present the results (reports, presentations, etc.)
+- Implement and develop algorithms and tools in Python or R, relying on associated statistical and data science libraries
 - Develop and industrialize data science algorithms (machine learning, NLP, etc.)

 # Technical skills